Tungia Baker: Career

 Baker became invested in contemporary Māori theatre as it was emerging in the 1970s alongside Bruce Stewart, Rowley Habib (Rore Hapipi) and Jim Moriarty.
 In 1976 Baker was an actor with the newly formed company Te Ika a Maui Players to present the stage production Death of the Land written by Habib.
 Death of the Land was a courtroom drama about the sale of Māori land, and Baker went on to also act in the television production in 1978 that had footage of the 1975 Māori Land March.
 These productions were notable at the time as New Zealand stories about Māori issues written by a Māori person and were part of the Māori renaissance.
-Baker took place in an Maori artists and writers conference (hui) at Toa Rangatira Marae, Porirua in 1978.
+Baker took place in a Maori artists and writers conference (hui) at Toa Rangatira Marae, Porirua in 1978.
 Baker was a tutor at Wellington Polytechnic in 1979 and realised she wanted to learn Māori language herself.
 She went to Rotorua for this purpose and learnt on a marae at age 40.

 In the 1980s Baker was part of Te Manu Aute, a collective of Māori film-makers who set about to influence screen production in New Zealand.
 The collective included Barry Barclay, Tama Poata, Merata Mita, Don Selwyn, Annie Keating and Karen Sidney.
 The collective's philosophy was "Māori are trained by other Māori, in a Māori environment, in Māori projects" to be creating "a stronger Māori presence and voice in the telling of our stories".
 The current screen advocacy group for Māori, Ngā Aho Whakaari, have acknowledged Baker along with others for their contributions to Māori film makers.

 She was also part of the Māori women artist's collective Haeata, which was formed in 1983 around a publishing project called Herstory Diary and had a goal to be "nurturing the talents of new and young Māori women artists".
 Notably, she was part of an exhibition Karanga Karanga at the City Gallery in Wellington (1986) organised by Haeata.
 The show was in part a response to Te Māori, a major international exhibition of Māori art that did not include women's arts forms.

 Throughout her career, Baker was an advocate for Māori art.
 In 1984 Baker coordinated the New Zealand component at the fourth South Pacific Festival of Arts in Noumea.
 She said at the time: "Contemporary Māori art is streaks ahead of the New Zealand art form whatever that is.
 It has been boiling away for the last 30 years and has crescendos of energy yet to be seen in a Pacific context."
 In the mid-1980s she oversaw Māori input into a curriculum review at the Department of Education.
 She was also part of the Wellington Professional Working Party group that in 1994 wrote a report to the Wellington City Council and the Arts Council (Creative New Zealand) recommending that Downstage Theatre become a New Zealand focused theatre as a point of difference to Circa Theatre and that it was "Māori, bicultural, local and new".